 (i) Attached to main dwelling.
 Where an accessory building is attached to the main building, a substantial part of one wall of the accessory building must be an integral part of the main building, and such accessory building must be attached to the main building in a substantial manner by a roof.
 Such attached accessory building shall comply in all respects with the requirements applicable to the main building.

 (ii) Detached from main dwelling.
-A detached accessory building shall not be closer than twenty (20) feet to the main dwelling, not closer than five (5) feet to any interior lot line.
-The accessory building shall comply with the setback requirements from rights-of-way for the main dwelling, but in no case shall the accessory building be located between the actual building line of the main dwelling and a right-of-way line.
-(Amended December 10, 2001, ZA01-12-02)
+A detached accessory building shall not be closer than ten (10) feet to the main dwelling or five (5) feet to any interior lot line or alley.
+The accessory building shall comply with the setback requirements from street rights-of-way for the main dwelling, provided that in no case shall the accessory building be located in the front yard.

 (iii) Height and lot coverage requirements for detached accessory building.
 A detached accessory building shall not exceed two (2) stories in height and shall not be located in a front yard nor cover more than thirty (30) percent of the side or rear yard.